Haute Living lets you in on the top five places for memorable Mexican fare in London

 2 Crazy Homies

-Taqueria is fast becoming Haute Living’s top choice for Mexican food in London.
+The salubrious Taqueria is fast becoming Haute Living’s top choice for Mexican food in London.
 At lunch time, it’s a chilled drop in centre (ideal for families) while evenings get more buzzy.
-Food consists of generous portions of Mexican staples – think quesadillas and refried beans – that are worth the wait.
-If you can manage dessert, junk the diet and try the Platanos con cajeta – fried plantain, ice cream, cajeta (goats milk toffee) and toasted almonds.
-Staff are pleasant and easy going, and there’s also a small selection of Mexican groceries for sale at the entrance.
+Food consists of generous portions of Mexican staples – think quesadillas and refried beans – that are worth any wait involved.
+Ditch the diet and finish with the Platanos con cajeta – fried plantain, ice cream, cajeta (goats milk toffee) and toasted almonds.
+Staff are pleasant and easy going, and there’s also a small selection of Mexican goods - we love the habanero hot sauce - for sale at the entrance.

 139-143 Westbourne Grove, W1